 There are times when you may want to change the length of your oxygen tubing.
 For instance, a bed-ridden person will require a longer tube to help him breathe using an oxygen concentrator.
 A tubing connector helps you to join two pieces of tubes together to increase their length without letting them crack.

-A concentrator cannot be bought without a doctor’s prescription.
-Once you have that, here are some pro-tips to help you choose the best oxygen concentrator:
+A concentrator can only be bought with a doctor’s prescription.
+Once you have that, here are some pro tips to help you choose the best oxygen concentrator:

 Doctor Consultation